ieure/gh/README.markdown

 Caveats
 -------

+`gh` assumes basic knowledge about git.
+It's meant to save you the pain of looking up how to do something in git, **not** to save you from learning the basics of git!

 `gh` runs git commands.
 It does **not** attempt to parse those commands' output and make it look like output from Mercurial.
 It's a tool for humans only.